 Work on this 800-acre estate began early in Wright’s career and continued for several decades.
 The expansive retreat in the hills of the Wisconsin River valley west of Madison includes the architect’s 37,000-square-foot home, as well as his studio, school, and many more buildings.
 Taliesin Preservation offers a variety of tours of the property, from a two-hour house tour to a four-hour tour of the entire estate, including Tan-y-deri, the home Wright built for his sister.
 From $56 per person, taliesinpreservation.org

 Wright established his winter residence at Taliesin West in the foothills of the McDowell Mountains in 1937, drawing inspiration for his design from the colors and materials of the surrounding desert landscape.
-The property now serves as the main campus for the School of Architecture at Taliesin and the headquarters of the Frank Lloyd Wright Foundation.
+The property now serves as the headquarters of the Frank Lloyd Wright Foundation.
+The School of Architecture at Taliesin will close at the end of the spring 2020 semester, but that will not prevent tourists from visiting the site.
 Guided tours are available year round and range from a one-hour overview of the house and its grounds to a nearly three-hour behind-the-scenes tour, which includes a mid-morning tea and snacks in the Taliesin West Dining Room.
 From $25 per person, franklloydwright.org

 The Herbert and Katherine Jacobs House